15 Tips to Keep Your Fridge and Freezer Safe

 13. Ensure Proper Ventilation For The Fridge And Freezer

 Ventilation for a refrigerator or freezer is important for many reasons.
 Most importantly, it helps to regulate the temperature inside the appliance and prevents the food from spoiling.
 Additionally, ventilation prevents the buildup of ice, damaging the appliance and making it more difficult to keep food cold.

-For these reasons, it is important to never block a fridge or freezer's interior or exterior ventilation openings.
+For these reasons, it is important to never block a fridge or freezer’s interior or exterior ventilation openings.
 Doing so could cause the appliance to overheat, potentially leading to food spoilage or damage to the unit.
 If you notice that the ventilation openings are blocked, clear away any debris or obstructions and ensure adequate airflow.
-By following this simple rule, you can help to keep your fridge or freezer running smoothly for years to come.
+By following this simple rule, you can help keep your fridge or freezer running smoothly for years.

 14. Make Sure You Don’t Trap The Main Cable Beneath The Fridge Or Freezer When Putting It In Position